 Step 1.
 Slice the vegetables

 Everything will get sliced except for the small green lemonhead-looking eggplants.
-This is how we sliced these ingredients.
+This image shows how we sliced these ingredients.

 The larger eggplants first:

 Step 2.
-Heat the Thai Green Curry Paste
+Saucepan & Thai Green Curry Paste

-Before adding the chicken, add about 5 tablespoons of coconut oil.
-Then put the chicken in once the coconut oil, green Thai chili paste and coconut milk have cooked together for a minute.
+Then, once the coconut oil, green Thai chili paste and coconut milk have cooked together for a minute or two, put the raw chicken inside your pan.

 Here’s what this step looks like when you add the coconut milk to the chili paste in your sauce pan.